-Judged by Ofsted as “Outstanding” in March 2014, St Olave’s enjoys a reputation as one of the finest Grammar Schools in the country with a broad focus on scholarship combined with cultural enrichment, within a supportive community.
+Judged by Ofsted as 'Outstanding' in March 2014 and by SIAMS as 'Outstanding' in May 2017, St. Olave’s enjoys a reputation as one of the finest Grammar Schools in the country with a broad focus on scholarship combined with cultural enrichment, within a supportive community.
 We were delighted when one of our students won the Student of the Year 2015 award and to receive, more recently, the Evening Standard School of the Year 2015.
 We celebrate and build on a long and distinguished history, combining innovation, high academic and extra-curricular achievements with the best traditions of English education.

 Our outstanding record of academic excellence consistently showing around 95% of A level results at A*/B grades, places the school amongst the nation’s top 3 Grammar Schools.
 Over the last 7 years over 200 students have taken up Oxbridge places, continuing the tradition of the top two leavers’ destinations for Olavians being the universities of Cambridge and Oxford.
-Even in the context of St Olave's, 2016 has been astonishingly successful with 40 Oxbridge offers and 27 for Medicine.
+Even in the context of St Olave's, 2016 was astonishingly successful with 40 Oxbridge offers and 27 for Medicine; this year we have 39 Oxbridge and 35 medics.
 We try to locate academic excellence within the broader concept of true scholarship, encouraging all of our students to become independent thinkers, engaging critically in the learning process through a vibrant approach to intellectual curiosity.

 The Sunday Times “State Secondary School of the Year” 2009, and listed by Her Majesty's Chief Inspector of Schools as "An outstanding provider of education..",